Wednesday, 22 October 2014

 She reiterated that having two wombs can lead to complications during pregnancy.

-more likely to have a baby breach position and require a Caesarean.
+'They're more likely to have a baby breach position and require a Caesarean.
+These woman are also more likely to have miscarriage.'

 She added: 'If they've got a small uterus, they're more likely to have a pre-term birth.'